everton3x/accesskey-js/README.md

 **AccessKey.js** only uses javascript code (Vanilla JS), so it should work properly in the modern browsers.

+## Getting help

+Need help?
+Check out our [Wiki](https://github.com/everton3x/accesskey-js/wiki).
+There you will find troubleshooting tips and more code examples.

+You didn't find what you needed on the Wiki, open an issue or contact the contributors directly.

 ## Contributing

 Contributions are welcome.
 If you find a bug or have a suggestion for improvement, please consider opening an [issue](https://github.com/everton3x/accesskey-js/issues).